opisano/opisano.github.io/_posts/2025-04-29-unicode-intro.markdown

 categories: Programming
 ---

 When talking to a former colleague, I realized that Unicode is somewhat misunderstood.
-I don't pretend to know everything is to be known about, but I had the opportunity to play extensively with it, so this post is going to recap the concepts of Unicode and (hopefully), teach you one thing or two.
+I don't pretend to know everything there is to be known about, but I had the opportunity to play extensively with it, so this post is going to recap the concepts of Unicode and (hopefully), teach you one thing or two.
 At least from the point of view of a software developer.
 Fasten your seat belt and have fun.

 # First thing to know: Unicode is not an encoding